VR’s Biggest Problem and How We Could (Maybe) Solve It

 Where Smov is the total strength of motion cues from the moving game scene, and Sstat is the total strength of motion cues implying that you’re stationary.

-It’s also possible that we’ll also need Smov to be below some threshold, even if there’s enough stationary cues to theoretically counterbalance it.
+Depending on how the comparison between visual and vestibular inputs actually works, it’s also possible that we’ll also need Smov to be below some threshold, even if there’s enough stationary cues to theoretically counterbalance it.

 Regardless, if we satisfy the above equations, we should no longer have a mismatch strong enough to cause motion sickness.